Service Inquiry Form

 Manufacturing

-Business conditions in the Indian manufacturing sector continue to remain positive.
-The manufacturing component of IIP stood at 129.8 during FY20.
-Strong growth was recorded in the production of basic metals (10.8%), intermediate goods (8.9%), food products (2.7%) and tobacco products (3%).
-India’s Index of eight core industries stood at 132 in FY20.
-Merchandise export decreased 4.79% y-o-y to reach US$ 314.31 billion in FY20.
+Business conditions in the Indian manufacturing sector remain positive.
+The manufacturing component of IIP stood at 169.9 during FY25.
+Strong growth was recorded in basic metals (10.8%), intermediate goods (8.9%), food products (2.7%), and tobacco products (3%).
+India’s Index of Eight Core Industries reached 166 in FY25.
+Merchandise exports increased 2.44% y-o-y, reaching US$ 330.29 billion in FY25.

 About COMPAXED